Siriwatpit07/E2E-Test-Automation---Robot-Framework/README.md

 # E2E Test Automation - Robot Framework

-โปรเจกต์นี้เป็นชุดทดสอบแบบ **End-to-End (E2E)** สำหรับการสั่งซื้อสินค้า (Order Flow) โดยใช้ **Robot Framework** เพื่อทดสอบ flow การทำงานตั้งแต่ Login → เลือกสินค้า → Checkout → จนถึง Logout
+This project is a set of End-to-End (E2E) tests for an order flow, using Robot Framework to validate the system workflow from Login → Product Selection → Checkout → Logou

 ## Project Overview
-Test suite นี้ครอบคลุมกระบวนการหลักของระบบ E-commerce:
+- This test suite covers the main E-commerce system flow:
-- Login เข้าสู่ระบบ
+- User Login
-- เลือกสินค้า
+- Product Selection
-- ตรวจสอบตะกร้า (Cart)
+- Cart Review
-- ทำการ Checkout
+- Checkout Process
-- กรอกข้อมูลผู้ใช้
+- Enter User Information
-- ตรวจสอบข้อมูลสินค้าและราคา
+- Verify Product and Price Details
-- ยืนยันการสั่งซื้อ
+- Order Confirmation
-- Logout จากระบบ
+- Logout from the system

 ##  Test Case
 ### E2E Order Successfully